 COVID-19 Threatens to Derail Fight Against HIV, TB and Malaria

-Peter Sands, Executive Director of the Global Fund 27 May 2020
+27 May 2020 by Peter Sands, Executive Director of the Global Fund

 The following is a heavily abridged version of Peter Sands’ remarks to the 43rd Board Meeting 14-15 May – the first Board meeting to be held virtually due to the COVID-19 pandemic.